shobhitsarin/AppSyncInSSR/README.md

 POC on React next for SSR

-Steps to get Web running -
+Steps to get Application running -

 1) Run "yarn" to install all npm dependencies
 2) Run "yarn start" to start next application